 In Figure 4, the hammer detent lever misses because the cam on the centershaft does not raise the lever.
 This is the hour position.

 Most of the parts have been removed from the front plate in Figure 5.
 It shows how the mainspring barrels are installed and how easily the barrels can be removed without taking the entire clock apart.

 Figure 6 shows the tools used to remove the gathering pallet.
-It is important that the gathering pallet be pulled upwards and not to one side (or the shaft will bend or break).
+It is important that the gathering pallet be pulled upwards and not to one side (the shaft could bend or break).

 The arrangement of the gears is shown in Figure 7, after the back plate has been removed.

 The new Hermle ship's bell clocks have platforms with plastic escape wheel and pallets.
-The plastic parts should never be lubricated because the lubricants may react with the plastic!
+I avoid clocks with escapement parts made of plastic.
 The second wheel bushing on the front plate of the Hermle is very close to the edge of the plate, making the replacement of the bushing difficult.
 If you buy a new mechanical ship's bell clock that is not a Chelsea, it probably has a Hermle mechanism.